 Oversight relating to the Company's Risk Management

-- The Committee shall discuss with management, Internal Audit and the independent auditors the Company’s policies with respect to risk assessment and risk management.
-This discussion should cover the Company’s major financial risk exposures and the steps management has taken to monitor and control these exposures.
+The Committee shall discuss with management, Internal Audit and the independent auditors the Company’s policies with respect to risk assessment and enterprise risk management.
+This discussion should cover the Company’s financial and other major risk exposures and the steps management has taken to monitor and control these exposures.

-- At each regularly scheduled quarterly meeting, the Committee shall discuss with management the status of information technology systems and shall review the Company’s risks relating to information technology, including review of the state of the Company’s cyber security, emerging cyber security developments and threats, and the Company’s strategy to mitigate cyber security risks; provided, that at least one such discussion and review per year shall occur at a meeting of the full Board of Directors.
+At each regularly scheduled quarterly meeting, the Committee shall discuss with management the status of the Company’s cyber security program and other material information technology systems and shall review the Company’s risks relating to information technology, including cyber security threats, emerging cyber security developments, and the Company’s strategy to mitigate cyber security risks; provided, that at least one such discussion and review per year shall occur at a meeting of the full Board of Directors.

 Oversight of Compliance with Legal, Regulatory and Other Requirements

-- an annual review and assessment of the Company’s Code of Conduct and any other related policies governing the conduct of officers or employees of the Company, and submit any recommended changes for approval by the Board;
+an annual review and assessment of the Company’s Code of Conduct, and submit any recommended changes for approval by the Board;

-- regular reviews or reports from management regarding compliance with, and any purported violations of, the Code of Conduct or any related policies;
+regular reviews or reports from management regarding compliance with, and any alleged significant violations of, the Code of Conduct or any related policies;

-- The Committee shall review with the Company’s Chief Legal Officer, Internal Audit and other appropriate parties, legal, compliance or regulatory matters that may have a material impact on the Company’s financial statements, the Company’s compliance policies and procedures and any material reports received from or communications with regulators or government agencies.
+The Committee shall review with the Company’s Chief Legal Officer, Internal Audit and other appropriate parties, those legal, compliance or regulatory matters that may have a material impact on the Company’s financial statements, the Company’s compliance policies and procedures and any reports received from or communications with regulators or government agencies that may have a material impact on the Company’s financial statements.

 Oversight of Finance and Capital Matters

-- The Committee shall review and make recommendations to the Board concerning changes to the Company’s capital structure proposed by management, including dividends and the repurchase or issuance of debt or equity securities.
+The Committee shall review and make recommendations to the Board concerning changes to the Company’s capital structure proposed by management.

-- The Committee shall review and monitor the financial status, investment performance and funding of the Company’s qualified and nonqualified defined benefit and defined contribution retirement plans and make recommendations to the Board as appropriate.
+The Committee shall review and monitor the financial status, investment performance and funding of the Company’s qualified benefit plans and make recommendations to the Board as appropriate.

 Retention of Consultants and Advisors